fin-cli/handbook/guides/doctor/doctor-default-checks.md

 *   Because `SAVEQUERIES` causes WordPress to save a backtrace for every SQL query, which is an expensive operation, using `SAVEQUERIES` in production is discouraged.
 *   WordPress minor versions are typically security releases that should be applied immediately.

-If you [create a custom `doctor.yml` config file](https://make.wordpress.org/cli/handbook/doctor-customize-config/), you can use `wp doctor list --config=<file>` to view the diagnostic checks listed in the file.
+If you [create a custom `doctor.yml` config file](https://make.wordpress.org/cli/handbook/doctor-customize-config/), you can use `fin doctor list --config=<file>` to view the diagnostic checks listed in the file.